What you'll do

 café

-Next up you can consider booking a guided city walk to get all the historic and culture elements included in your walk around Nuuk.
+Next up you can do a city walk to get all the historic and culture elements included in your walk around Nuuk.

 If you prefer to do this exploration on your own then you should start by the colonial harbour by visiting the historic buildings, the statue of Hans Egede, Nuuk Cathedral and the Mother of the Sea.